 - the NR RRC message container with the UE assistance information.

-This procedure is also used to deliver a PDCP-C PDU encapsulating an NR RRC message between the new NG-RAN node and the old NG-RAN node.
+In case of RACH based SDT without UE context relocation, this procedure is also used to deliver a PDCP-C PDU encapsulating an NR RRC message between the new NG-RAN node and the old NG-RAN node.

 The procedure uses UE-associated signalling.